nateemma/strategies/README.md

 but I started it before I knew about that, so just kept going (because I find it interesting).<br>
 All of the PCA logic is contained in a base class named PCA.
 There are several variants (prefixed with PCA_) that try out different approaches to identify buy/sell signals that are used for training the classifiers.
-3. Use Neural Networks to create binary classifers that return a buy/sell prediction.<br>
+3. Use Neural Networks to create binary classifiers that return a buy/sell prediction.<br>
 Logic is very similar to the PCA classes, and the base class is NNBC (Neural Network Binary Classifier).
 The internals are a little more complex because the Neural Network code works with 'tensors' rather than dataframes.
-Currently, performnce is not great, mostly because there are not enough buy/sell events to train the models properly.
+Currently, performance is not great, mostly because there are not enough buy/sell events to train the models properly.
-At some point I will train them on loinger timeperiods and then save/load the resulting models
+At some point I will train them on longer timeperiods and then save/load the resulting models (I'm working on this)
 4. Neural Network prediction models (Predict_*.py)<br>
-SImilar to NNBC, but predicts an actual price, rather than a buy/sell recommendation.
+Similar to NNBC, but predicts an actual price, rather than a buy/sell recommendation.
 Same issues as NNBC
 5. Anomaly Detection (Anomaly.py)<br>
 The main issue with using neural networks is that there are not many buy/sell recommendations relative to the number of samples (typically about 1%).
 This approach uses various anomaly detection algorithms by training them on historical